HJ3 Testimonial - Commercial Building Reinforcement

-HJ3’s carbon fiber system strengthened the existing GFRC panels to resist wind loads, cracking, and fatigue.
-The material also served as a waterproofing membrane to eliminate moisture penetration.
-The HJ3 carbon system created a direct cost savings of $3 Million when compared to the cost of replacing the existing facade with new GFRC panels.
-Finally, residents were able to stay in the building throughout the entire repair process.
+HJ3's carbon fiber system effectively fortified the existing GFRC panels, empowering them to resist wind loads, cracking, and fatigue.
+Furthermore, the material served as an efficient waterproofing membrane, preventing any future moisture penetration.
+A significant cost savings of $3 million was achieved when compared to the expense of replacing the entire GFRC facade with new panels.
+Remarkably, residents were able to continue living in the building throughout the entire repair process, minimizing disruption and inconvenience.

 CarbonSeal™️ underwent rigorous full-scale testing conducted by a third-party engineering firm, ADV Integrity, to validate its technology in accordance with PCC-2 guidelines.
 Beyond meeting all the minimum testing requirements, CarbonSeal™️ endured cyclical fatigue testing to assess its performance under conditions involving corrosion anomalies and dents.